Christopher A. Wray: China

 On February 13, 2018, in a Senate Select Committee on Intelligence hearing focused on Chinese espionage in the United States, Senator Marco Rubio asked Wray about the risk posed from Chinese students in advanced science and mathematics programs.
 In response, Wray stated "nontraditional collectors" (which he elaborated to include professors, scientists, and students) are "exploiting the very open research and development environment that we have" and consequently he viewed the risk "as not just a whole of government threat but a whole of society threat."
 Representatives Judy Chu, Ted Lieu, and Grace Meng released statements criticizing Wray's response as "irresponsible generalizations" implying that all Chinese students and scholars were spies.
 A coalition of Asian American advocacy groups wrote an open letter to Wray asking for a dialogue "to discuss how well-intentioned public policies might nonetheless lead to troubling issues of potential bias, racial profiling, and wrongful prosecution".
 In a follow-up interview with NBC, Wray stood by his earlier remarks: "To be clear, we do not open investigations based on race, or ethnicity, or national origin.
 But when we open investigations into economic espionage, time and time again, they keep leading back to China."

-In July 2020, Wray called People's Republic of China the "greatest long-term threat" to the United States.
+In July 2020, Wray called the People's Republic of China the "greatest long-term threat" to the United States.
 He said that "the FBI is now opening a new China-related counterintelligence case every 10 hours.
 Of the nearly 5,000 active counterintelligence cases currently under way across the country, almost half are related to China."
 Wray cited the Anthem medical data breach that exposed the personal information of more than 78 million people and the 2017 Equifax data breach that impacted more than 145 million Americans.
 Wray argued China was trying to become the world's only superpower, supplanting the United States.

 In February 2023, Wray appeared in an interview on Fox News endorsing the theory that the COVID-19 virus may have leaked from a laboratory in China.
 The endorsement comes after the United States Department of Energy and the FBI both released statements saying that it was likely that the virus had come after a lab leak in China.
 The assessments were made with "low confidence" and "moderate confidence", respectively.